Wednesday Forum: February 15, 2017

 - stackja on Wednesday Forum: February 15, 2017

-- stackja on Electricity: no end to the damage regulations are doing
+- Rafe on Electricity: no end to the damage regulations are doing

 -